Meenakshi Temple: Worship

 The Meenakshi Amman temple is an active house of Hindu worship.
 Priests perform the puja ceremonies on a daily basis and during festivals.
 Volunteers and temple staff also participate in daily rituals, such as symbolically moving an icon of Sundaresvara in a palanquin to Meenakshi's chamber every night so that they can be together, then waking the two and returning Sundaresvara to his shrine every morning.
 There are periodic ratha (chariot) processions where one of the metal copy icon of the goddess is taken out of the temple in an elaborate car shrine decorated with colorful clothes and flowers, with volunteers pulling the car through the streets of Madurai and circumambulating the temple complex on one of the concentric roads in the old city.
 This symbolizes her mythical conquests and her presence in the secular life of the people.

-The temple has a six time pooja calendar everyday, each comprising four rituals namely abhisheka (sacred bath), alangaram (decoration), neivethanam (food offerings) and deepa aradanai (lamp ceremony) for both Meenakshi and Sundareswarar.
+The temple has a six time pooja calendar everyday, each comprising four rituals namely abhisheka (sacred bath), alankaram (decoration), naivedanam (food offerings) and deepa aradanai (lamp ceremony) for both Meenakshi and Sundareswarar.
 The rituals and festivals are accompanied with music with nadhaswaram (pipe instrument) and tavil (percussion instrument), recitation of the Vedas.

 The Hindus generally circumambulate the shrines clockwise first before entering the shrine for a darshana.
 Meenakshi is typically visited before Sundareswarar by the pilgrims, she considered the primary deity of the complex.
 Like most Shakti temples in Tamil Nadu, the Fridays during the Tamil months of Aadi (July–August) and Thai (January–February) are celebrated in the temple by thousands of devotees.
 "Avani Moola Utsavam" is a 10-day festival mainly devoted to Sundareswarar describes his various Thiruvilayadal meaning Shiva's sacred games.